TK-data/BilparkApp/README.md

 #### Menu
 Is put together by MenuScreen, MenuBox, ProfileButton, Slide1 and Slide2.
 You will be able to navigate to all functionality from the Menu.
 #### DamageReport
 Is put together by DamageReportScreen and DamageReportForm\*.
-The user can register damage on it's vehicle from this component.
+The user can register damages on his/her vehicle from this component.
 #### FuelDay
 Is put together by FuelDayScreen and FuelDayForm.
 The user can change when it wants notification about when to refill from this component.
 #### FuelDayModal